 3. Moving on, press Windows Key + R combination, type put Regedt32.exe in Run dialog box and hit Enter to open the Registry Editor.

 5. In the left pane of this location, under the Profiles key, you’ll see long name subkeys.
 For each network, either it is WiFi or Ethernet type, there is a unique key.

-You have to highlight each key in left pane and in the right pane, check the ProfileName string’s Value data; like we have found the entry for dlink 15 which we deleted in step 2.
-Once you find correct subkey for deleted network profile, right click on it and select Delete.
+You have to highlight each key in the left pane and in the right pane, check the ProfileName string’s Value data; like we have found the entry for dlink 15 which we deleted in step 2.
+Once you find the correct subkey for deleted network profile, right-click on it and select Delete.